Travel Date: Feb 14, 2020

 Since we experienced summer here, we knew we had to come back for winter 🙌🏻.
 The drive up from NYC to Lake Placid took longer than expected since we took more breaks.

 A ton of snow dropped the Monday before our trip.
-We were so excited to see fresh snow ❄️ since the city didn’t have snow stick this winter yet (doubtful it will snow again this season).
+We were so excited to see fresh snow ❄️ since the city didn’t have snow stick yet.
 We got to town at 8 PM with -5 degree weather and I was able to feel the chill through my thickest tights.
-Definitely the coldest night of the season.
+It was definitely the coldest night of the season.

 ✅ Indulge in warm drinks

 - I enjoyed my hot cider from Top of the Park.
 I was sick so I avoided alcohol, but it's definitely a nice menu here for cocktails

 - The winter lattes from Base Camp Cafe & Cocktail can’t be missed.
 They are the only place open after 5p that serve coffee. $12 gets you a spiked one and $4.75 gets you a yummy one that tastes like dessert

 - The vacation home we rented had a backyard full of snow two feet high

 - We “shoveled” the staircase with our boots and plopped ourselves in.
 Never had I been able to do this growing up since the snow gets shoveled right away 😆

 ✅ Hit the slopes of Whiteface Mountain

 - The fresh powder was wonderful for all the runs down the mountain.
 Compared to the poconos where we typically go (Jack Frost Big Boulder or Camelback), the greens here were at least 2x wide.
 There were only 2 areas that were slightly icey— about 10 feet long, which is barely there.